And my understanding urges

 - Engagement Challenge: Väinämöinen, Ilmarinen and Lemminkäinen all have to complete near-impossible tasks in order to marry the Maiden of Pohjola, Louhi's daughter.
 Eventually, it's Ilmarinen to whom she takes a liking.

-- Genocide Backfire: Untamo kills* his brother Kalervo and his family over petty neighborhood squabbles, leaving only a pregnant woman alive.
+- Genocide Backfire: Untamo killsnote his brother Kalervo and his family over petty neighborhood squabbles, leaving only a pregnant woman alive.
 The woman gives birth to Kullervo, who later kills Untamo in vengeance.

-- Improbable Weapon User: The guy whom Lemminkäinen insulted kills him by running a viper through him.
+- Improbable Weapon User: The wet-behind-the-ears Lappish guy whom Lemminkäinen insulted, kills him by running a viper through him.
 Man, that's just awesome.

 - King in the Mountain: The Kalevala ends with a mysterious child being declared king of Kalevala (a thinly veiled allegory on Christ and the conversion of Finland to Christianity).
 The disgruntled Väinämöinen sails away in his boat to an unknown destination, leaving only his kantele behind, but not without the promise that he will some day return.